Orlando Securities Fraud Defense

 Our Orlando white-collar crime defense lawyers find that law enforcement agents tend to overuse the term "Ponzi scheme" and misapply its definition when investigating allegations of business or investment fraud.
 We are also well aware of improper ways in which law enforcement often gathers "evidence" against our clients.

 Talk to one of our Florida criminal defense lawyers to explore your options if you are under investigation or stand accused of securities fraud.
-With more than 30 years of experience in the practice of criminal law, the Law Offices of Horwitz & Citro, P.A., is the smart choice for anyone under investigation or charged with securities crimes.
+With more than 45 years of combined experience in the practice of criminal law, the Law Offices of Horwitz & Citro, P.A., is the smart choice for anyone under investigation or charged with securities crimes.

 To schedule a consultation, contact the Law Offices of Horwitz & Citro, P.A., in Orlando, Florida.
 Call our law office 24 hours a day, seven days a week at (407) 901-5852.